If you meet for more than five minutes, I’ll probably tell you a story.

 Their hair was curled.

 They had new dresses and new shoes and beautiful smiles and sweet hearts and one even had a tiny little freckle in the middle of her forehead.
+Their friends were gathered together and everyone laughed and took pictures and exchanged corsages and boutonnieres and watched the sun set and the stars just start their twinkle in the sky.

 With an even better re-written ending. 🙂